 Paralegal education programs are offered in many formats and lengths.
 Generally, paralegals are graduates of two-year associate degree programs.
-Various kinds of public and private institutions offer paralegal education, including community colleges, four-year colleges and universities, business colleges and proprietary institutions.
-The variety of institutions makes it possible for persons with diverse backgrounds to enter the profession.
+Various kinds of public and private institutions offer paralegal education, including community colleges, four-year colleges and universities, business colleges, and proprietary institutions.
+The variety of institutions makes it possible for people with diverse backgrounds to enter the profession.
 The most common types of programs are:

-- Associate Degree Programs.
-These programs are offered by two-year community colleges, some four-year colleges and universities, and some business schools.
+- Associate Degree Programs: These programs are offered by two-year community colleges, some four-year colleges and universities, and some business schools.
 Upon successful completion of 60-70 semester units, a student earns an associate degree.
-The curriculum usually consists of approximately 1/2 paralegal courses and 1/2 courses in general education and related areas.
+The curriculum usually consists of approximately half paralegal courses and half courses in general education and related areas.

-- Bachelor Degree Programs.
-Paralegal education is also offered by four-year colleges and universities which have a paralegal studies major, minor, or concentration within a These programs are usually about 120-130 semester units, including 30-60 semester units in paralegal and related courses.
-Upon successful completion of the program, the student is awarded a baccalaureate degree.
+- Bachelor’s Degree Programs: Paralegal education is also offered by four-year colleges and universities that have a paralegal studies major, minor, or concentration.
+These programs are usually about 120-130 semester units, including 30-60 semester units in paralegal and related courses.
+Upon successful completion of the program, the student is awarded a bachelor’s degree.

-- Certificate Programs.
-Various kinds of educational institutions offer paralegal certificate programs ranging from 18-60 semester units.
+- Certificate Programs: Various kinds of educational institutions offer paralegal certificate programs, ranging from 18-60 semester units.
 Longer programs usually include both general education and paralegal courses, similar to associate degree programs.
-Certificate programs are usually designed for students who already hold an associate or baccalaureate degree.
+Certificate programs are usually designed for students who already hold an associate or bachelor’s degree.

-- Master’s Degree Programs.
-A few colleges and universities that offer undergraduate paralegal degree programs are now offering an advanced degree in paralegal studies.
-Other universities offer advanced degree programs and law-related areas such as legal administration and legal studies.
+- Master’s Degree Programs: A few colleges and universities that offer undergraduate paralegal degree programs are now offering an advanced degree in paralegal studies.
+Other universities offer advanced degree programs in law-related areas such as legal administration and legal studies.

-The American Bar Association has a program of approving paralegal programs that meet their guidelines.
+The American Bar Association approves paralegal programs that meet their guidelines.
 Seeking ABA approval is voluntary on the part of the institution.
-A directory of the ABA approved paralegal schools may be found on the web site of the American Bar Association.
+A directory of the ABA approved paralegal schools may be found on the website of the American Bar Association.